 Difficult to empty

-A lightweight vacuum should still be able to handle heavyweight jobs like pet hair, which is why our testers loved the Shark Navigator Freestyle Upright Bagless Cordless Stick Vacuum.
-From pet hair to kibble, this vacuum handled it all, while also being comfortable to maneuver and empty.
+A lightweight vacuum should still be able to handle heavyweight jobs like pet hair.
+From pet hair to kibble, the Shark Navigator Freestyle Upright Bagless Cordless Stick Vacuum handled it all, while also being comfortable to maneuver and empty.
 This vacuum has two customized suction settings—one for carpet and the other for hard flooring—that ensure you're getting an efficient and reliable clean no matter the surface.
-Our tester said this vacuum performed very well on hard flooring and had no problem sucking up hair on carpet, but did struggle to pick up pet kibble on carpet.
-They also loved the swivel head and low-profile nozzle, which made it easy to clean around and under furniture and tight corners.
+This vacuum performed very well on hard flooring and had no problem sucking up hair on carpet in our testing, but it did struggle to pick up pet kibble on carpet.
+When using the vacuum, we appreciated the swivel head and low-profile nozzle, which made it easy to clean around and under furniture and tight corners.

 Our top pick for a lightweight vacuum is the Shark Vertex DuoClean PowerFins Cordless Stick Vacuum.
 In our testing, it did an outstanding job on both hard surface floors and carpets.
 This vacuum takes hardly any effort to move, and features a flexible design that makes it simple to store and maneuver.
 We also recommend the Kenmore DS4095 Elite Cordless Stick Vacuum.
 It operates quietly and distributes weight effectively, though you may need a second set of hands to assemble it.